Skip to content

 1. Axiom 9: Zero Output Modification - CRP NEVER modifies LLM output.
 The stitched result is exactly what the LLM generated, concatenated without alteration.

-2. Provider Agnostic — CRP works with any LLM through a standard adapter interface.
+2. Provider Agnostic - CRP works with any LLM through a standard adapter interface.
 No vendor lock-in.
+The SDK auto-detects OpenAI, Anthropic, and Ollama providers.

 3. Honest Quality Reporting - Quality tiers reflect actual output quality.
 CRP does not inflate scores.